-Regence BlueCross BlueShield's customer representative recognition program is called Service Hero.
-Their Service Hero recognition program is their most successful and longest running recognition program.
-It not only recognizes the customer representatives who provide exemplary service, it also provides senior executives with great insights into customer experiences trying to resolve complex health care calls.
+Regence BlueCross BlueShield's Agent recognition program is called Service Hero.
+Their Service Hero recognition program is their most successful and longest-running recognition program for their company.
+It recognizes the Agents who provide exemplary customer service and provides senior executives with great insights into CX trying to resolve complex health care calls.

-The calls are first reviewed by the leadership team in their respective locations.
-On a quarterly basis after vetting within each location, the best Service Hero interaction nominations are sent to the next level review.
+The leadership team first reviews the calls in their respective locations.
+Then, every quarter after vetting within each location, the best Service Hero interaction nominations are sent to the next level review.

 The second level of review is held face-to-face in one of the service locations.
-A day is set aside for the session that is attended by the Vice President, Director, Managers, a selection of local supervisors, and other guest leaders within the company.
-This group will listen to as many as 20 calls, discuss and rank each one, and select the top five to seven calls, which are then sent to the next level.
+Again, a day is set aside for the session attended by the Vice President, Director, Managers, a selection of local supervisors, and other guest leaders within the company.
+This group will listen to as many as 20 calls, discuss and rank each one, select the top five to seven calls, and then send them to the next level.

-The Regence Service Hero recognition program keeps the focus on their customers as well as on their employees and it shows in their results.
-For example, their first call resolution and customer satisfaction performance are among the highest for the contact center industry.
+The Regence Service Hero recognition program focuses on their customers and their employees, and it shows in their results.
+For example, their first call resolution and customer satisfaction performance are highest for the contact center industry.
 In addition, their employee satisfaction is consistently strong.
 In 2014, 87% of their employees stated they are extremely satisfied or satisfied with their job.
-From SQM’s perspective, if you want to be a Service Hero, you should share this blog with your CEO.
-Who knows, this blog might inspire them to have a great Service Hero program like Regence BlueCross BlueShield.
+If you want to be a Service Hero from SQM's perspective, you should share this blog with your CEO.
+Who knows, this blog might inspire them to have an excellent Service Hero program like Regence BlueCross BlueShield.